mitmedialab/split-value-voting/README.md

 Python3 code for Rabin/Rivest end-to-end split-value voting method(s).

+> Note: The MIT team referenced their project to this code base and the corresponding [paper](https://people.csail.mit.edu/rivest/pubs/RR14a.pdf) for the [Harvard TechSoc Global Hackathon](https://www.hlshackathon.org/about) on elections on April 15, 2018 at Harvard Law School.

 This code is under development.
 It appears to be working correctly as intended, but could use a bit of cleanup in details.
 It is for simulating an election (not for actually running an election),